ycherkes/AddClassFromClipboard/README.md

 ## Overview

-The **Add Class From Clipboard** Visual Studio extension enables developers to quickly create a new C# class (interface or enum) file from the clipboard text content.
+This Visual Studio extension lets developers quickly create a new C# class (interface or enum) file from the clipboard text content.

 ---